corpuschat/docs/widget/add-to-framer.md

 Integrating the Corpus chatbot widget into your Framer website can significantly enhance user interaction and support.
 This guide provides detailed instructions on how to embed the Corpus widget using a JavaScript snippet, based on the guidelines from Framer's custom code documentation.

 ## Instructions

 ### 1: Locate the Widget’s JavaScript snippet

-- **Log Into Corpus:** <a href="https://app.corpus.chat" target="app">Log into your Corpus account</a>.
+- **Log into Corpus:** <a href="https://app.corpus.chat" target="app">Log into your Corpus account</a>.
-- **Select Your Chatbot:** Choose the chatbot you wish to embed from your list of available chatbots (if you have more than one).
+- **Select your chatbot:** Choose the chatbot you wish to embed from your list of available chatbots (if you have more than one).
-- **Navigate to Widget Installation:** Go to "Widget → Install" in the Corpus dashboard.
+- **Navigate to widget installation:** Go to "Widget → Install" in the Corpus dashboard.
-- **Copy the JavaScript Snippet:** Locate the JavaScript snippet at the top of that page, and copy it.
+- **Copy the JavaScript snippet:** Locate the JavaScript snippet at the top of that page, and copy it.

 > [Placeholder for Screenshot: Corpus Widget Installation Page]

 ### 2: Add the snippet to your Framer website

-- **Access Your Framer Project:** Log into your Framer account and open the project where you want the chatbot to appear.
+- **Access your Framer project:** Log into your Framer account and open the project where you want the chatbot to appear.
-- **Inserting Custom Code:** Scroll down to the 'Custom Code' section and paste the copied JavaScript snippet from Corpus.
+- **Inserting custom code:** Scroll down to the 'Custom Code' section and paste the copied JavaScript snippet from Corpus.

 [![Framer's Code Component Interface](../media/add-to-framer.webp)](https://www.framer.com/learn/custom-code)